luzpaz/FreeCAD-dependencies/Downstream-Repos.md

 See Homebrew

 ### Mageia Cauldron
-Open an issue at https://bugs.mageia.org
+Open an issus on their [Bugzilla](https://bugs.mageia.org) Bugtracker

 ### nixpkgs
 Open an issue on their [Github repo](https://github.com/NixOS/nixpkgs/)

 ### psilinux
-1. Find the package via repology or on their [github organization page](https://github.com/pisilinux)
+1. Find the package via repology or on their [GitHub organization page](https://github.com/pisilinux)
 2. Open an issue requesting update or new package.

 ### vcpkg
 C++ Library Manager for Windows, Linux, and MacOS